 Sand animation is an art form that uses sand to tell a story or create a series of scenes, combining elements of traditional animation and performance art.
 Placing sand on a surface and shining light through it to project an image of the sand onto a screen is a common method.
 The artist can then manipulate the sand on the surface in a variety of ways, and the sand’s silhouettes create images on the projected surface.
-Sand animation is frequently used in conjunction with music to tell a story that unfolds as the artist shapes and changes the images formed the sand.
+Sand animation is frequently used in conjunction with music to tell a story that unfolds as the artist shapes and changes the images formed by the sand.

 Sand animation, as a basic concept, combines a few different forms of art into a single performance.
 This type of work is similar in many ways to performance art, in which the artist is a central component of the work being viewed.
 A clear surface is often used in sand animation, through which light is shone and projected onto a screen, similar to an overhead projector used in presentations or classrooms.
 The term “animation” is appropriate because the artist’s shapes change throughout a performance, and a story can be told through a series of images over several minutes.

 In sand animation, music is frequently used as an accompaniment rather than the artist’s narration.
-During a single performance, different songs may be used, and each song is typically chosen an artist to enhance the emotional content and tone of a specific moment.
+During a single performance, different songs may be used, and each song is typically chosen by an artist to enhance the emotional content and tone of a specific moment.
 While artists can improvise and create new scenes on the fly, most sand animation presentations are planned ahead of time.
 This allows an artist to tell a specific story as one scene transitions into the next during a performance.

 Sand animation relies heavily on image progression, and the way one scene transitions into the next is just as important as the content itself.
 The sand on the surface may form a silhouette that resembles children playing in a field one moment, and then, with a few movements of the artist’s hands, those forms may transform into tombstones in a cemetery the next.
-The artist can use juxtaposition to enhance each scene and make a more powerful statement transitioning from one image to the next.
+The artist can use juxtaposition to enhance each scene and make a more powerful statement by transitioning from one image to the next.
 The audience watching the sand animation “fills in” the moments between images to interact with the work and create personal meaning, giving these performances a second life.